cborchert/5sg/readme.md

     - [ ] Introduce a bundler and/or minimization process
   - [ ] Use a cache to speed up consecutive builds (incremental builds)
   - [x] Consider using [turbolinks](https://github.com/turbolinks/turbolinks) to give pages a SPA feel
-  - [ ] Properly hande images:
+  - [ ] Properly handle images:
     - [ ] Use next-gen formats with fallbacks
     - [ ] Make sure to correctly size images
     - [ ] Make sure to correctly encode images
     - [ ] Set image width and height attribute
 - [ ] 11.
 Partial Hydration
-  - [ ] Allow for use of svelte beyond as a templating language using partial hydration of marked components
+  - [ ] Allow for use of svelte beyond as a templating language using partial hydration of marked components / templates
 - [ ] 12.
 More research
   - [ ] Is it any good ?
 What needs to change in the API before launching v1?
 - [ ] Lucky number 13: Write up docs / readme, give example usage